COVER Protocol Price Hits $188.07 on Exchanges (COVER)

-COVER Protocol (COVER) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on April 14th.
-Over the last seven days, COVER Protocol has traded flat against the U.S. dollar.
-COVER Protocol has a market cap of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last 24 hours.
-One COVER Protocol coin can currently be purchased for approximately $188.07 or 0.00397019 BTC on popular cryptocurrency exchanges.
+COVER Protocol (COVER) traded flat against the US dollar during the 24-hour period ending at 10:00 AM E.T. on April 21st.
+During the last seven days, COVER Protocol has traded flat against the US dollar.
+COVER Protocol has a market cap of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
+One COVER Protocol coin can now be purchased for approximately $188.07 or 0.00397019 BTC on popular exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.